Paulding County, Georgia: Politics

 Paulding County is governed by a five-member board of commissioners, including a chairman and four post members.
 In the State Legislature, Paulding County is represented by two State Senators and four State Representatives.
 For federal elections, it is located in Georgia's 14th congressional district.

+Paulding County has been a Republican stronghold since 1984, but in recent elections, the Republican strength has decreased.
+In 2024, even though Donald Trump still won over 60% of the vote, Kamala Harris' performance of 37% was the best by a Democrat since 1980.